What is the Professional Development Academy?

-The Professional Development Institute is dedicated to providing tailored training programs to foster career growth for targeted staff groups and to support Duke's staffing needs.
-The goals of the Institute include improving retention and strengthening workforce commitment, developing the skills and capabilities of staff, and supporting Duke's commitment to diversity.
+The Professional Development Academy is dedicated to providing tailored training programs to foster career growth for targeted staff groups and to support Duke's staffing needs.
+The goals of the Academy include improving retention and strengthening workforce commitment, developing the skills and capabilities of staff, and supporting Duke's commitment to diversity.

-Why were office staff jobs chosen as a program of the Institute, and what is the goal of the program?
+Why were office staff jobs chosen as a program of the Academy, and what is the goal of the program?

 The continuing demand for skilled and committed office staff to handle critical administrative responsibilities is reflected in Duke's weekly job vacancy listing.
 At the present time, there are a large number of vacancies listed for these types of positions.
 Even with vacancy management, the number of vacancies in office staff positions has consistently remained at a high level due to growth within Duke University and Duke Health programs and restructuring of departments' needs.
 Duke frequently finds itself competing in the local market to attract well-qualified and experienced staff for these key positions.

 These job levels were also selected because they span across the university and health system and because short-term, intensive training would help qualify participants for higher-level jobs.
 The goal of the Office Staff Development program is to provide participants with the necessary skills to transition successfully within Duke.
 For the next class, beginning in May 2017, clerical staff and staff in service areas in job levels 2-5 and B1 and B2 are targeted to better assist filling level 5, 6, 7 and B2 and B3 positions.

 Why should a manager support a staff's involvement in the Academy program if she/he may be promoted into another position outside of the department?